 Dances at the

-The Lake Harriet Rose Garden is stunning in summer and the perfect place for the Dances at the Lake Festival is modeled after a sister dance festival held annually on the Duluth LakeWalk.
+The Lake Harriet Rose Garden is stunning in summer and the perfect place for the Dances at the Lake Festival.
+This festival is modeled after a sister dance festival held annually on the Duluth LakeWalk.
 These Festivals each feature more than a dozen dance companies and individual artists, including youth ensembles, performing two nights in various forms of dance.

 Founded by the Christopher Watson Dance Company, this festival is now produced by the Ray Terrill Dance Group and funded by the Raymond D. Terrill Charitable Fund.
 2022 will be our 20th season, after 2 years of pandemic suspension.
 Dancers hail from Minnesota, nearby states and occasionally international, to perform for the greater Twin Cities audience.
-This FREE outdoor event is a great way to introduce anyone to contemporary dance.
+This FREE outdoor event is a great way to introduce anyone to contemporary and other forms of dance.

 Arrive early, bring a blanket or portable lawn chair and picnic baskets welcome!